Sagelt/sagelt.github.io/_drafts/the-myth-of-civilization.md

 > Alan Turing, attracted to the growing Aztek research complex, drives them towards the invention of the computer furthering their progress to Mars.

+Civilizations in _Civ VI_ are driven forward by Great People.
+While not absolutely essential, getting the type of great person that most aligns with the victory you are pursuing is typically a large boost, and other great people are a considerable benefit.
+Each great person provides a specific benefit, typically usable only a few times.
+Alan Turing boosts progress towards computers, Genghis Khan improves units around him, and so on.

+This is essentially a gameplay system modeling the [Great Man Theory](https://en.wikipedia.org/wiki/Great_Man_theory).
+The Azteks discovered computers before anyone else because of Alan Turing.
+The Indian varu moved so swiftly towards Râ-Kedet because they were led by Genghis Khan.

 ## The Myth of Progress

 ## The Myth of Essentialism

+## The Myth of Barbarians

 ## The Myth of Enlightenment